freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 2230.1

 There's your list of majors that students are taking :smile: Next, say you wanted a list of majors that students aren't taking.
-Use the most efficient join to get only the rows needed.
+Use the most efficient `JOIN` to join the two tables you need.
+Only join the tables for now, don't use any other conditions.

 #### HINTS